ziyodyakubov/JSON/readme.md

 - What is the JSON👇🏻

-# JSON - Javascript Object Notation
+# JzIDGI- Javascript Object Notation

-## Data-interchange format.Used for exchanging data between a server and a web application JSON Files {key:value} OR [value1,value2,value3]
+###  Data-interchange format.Used for exchanging data between a server and a web application JSON Files {key:value} OR [value1,value2,value3]

 1. JSON stands for JavaScript Object Notation -